Getting the Go-Ahead

 - Where to park and check in at the hospital when you arrive

-If we are unable to contact you within that hour, a very important opportunity for a transplant will be missed.
-The intestine and any other organs will be offered to the next persons on the list, and your child will remain on the waiting list.
+If we are unable to contact you within one hour, you will miss a very important opportunity for a transplant.
+The intestine and any other organs will be offered to the next person on the transplant list and your child will remain on the waiting list.

 Preparing for Surgery

-At the hospital, your child will have blood tests and a chest X-ray to make sure his condition is stable enough for surgery.
+At the hospital, we will perform blood tests and a chest X-ray to make sure your child’s condition is stable enough for surgery.

-You may stay with your child until the anesthesiologist has put him to sleep.
-Then your child will be taken to the operating room.
+You may stay with your child until the anesthesiologist has put your child to sleep.
+Your child will then be taken to the operating room.
 At that time, you can check in at the Pediatric Intensive Care Unit (PICU) front desk.
-There, you will be given a pager, so that operating room staff can let you know how your child is doing during the surgery.
+There, you will be given a pager so that operating room staff can let you know how your child is doing during the surgery.